Astrology MCP Server: 171+ AI Tools Across 12 Domains [2026]

 }'

-The response includes planets with signs, degrees, houses, aspects, element distribution, and interpretations.
-That same data is what your agent receives when it calls the post_natal_chart MCP tool.
+The response includes planets with signs, degrees, and houses, plus aspects, chart patterns, and per-planet interpretations.
+That same data is what your agent receives when it calls the post_astrology_natal_chart MCP tool.
 MCP wraps the REST API, so every endpoint documented in the API reference is also an MCP tool.

 The TypeScript SDK provides full type safety: